grammyjs/website/site/docs/resources/comparison.md

 However, Telegraf used to be written in JavaScript.
 The rare (manually added) type annotations were imcomplete, incorrect, and outdated.
 Strong type annotations are a crucial aspect of any serious library for the tooling support they enable, and because it allows you to iterate significantly faster on your code base.
-Many people prefer too have type safety when developing a complex bot, and for some it's a deal-breaker not to offer it.
+Many people prefer to have type safety when developing a complex bot, and for some it's a deal-breaker not to offer it.

 Telegraf v4 attempted to fix this by migrating the entire code base to TypeScript.
 This process revealed countless oddities ([example](https://github.com/telegraf/telegraf/issues/1076)) in the code base that made it painful to find correct typings for the existing code.